-Theme has to be one of my favorite reading standards to teach.
+Teaching theme has to be one of my favorite topics in reading.
 It’s probably become of the amazing collection of mentor texts that can be used for teaching theme, as well as how these lessons require students to dig a little deeper.
 This post shares some of my favorite mentor texts and activities for teaching theme.
 You can find all of the lessons here!

 Teaching Theme – Lesson 1